 Unfortunately for the Dark One, the two women were not going to wait any longer.
 They both stood in front of him, pointing their hands at him, as their crystals shone with energy.
 "It's time..."

 "What are you doing, human?
 You cannot destroy me!"

 "I already told you, I know that," Serenity admitted, "our energy is too low for that.
 However, we can still seal you away so you can never come back to haunt this universe."

 Cygale struggled to stand up, but his body was still not healed enough for that.
 He managed to glare at the two women as their crystals shone brighter and brighter.
 "Heed my words, humans.
 I will come back, I won't be sealed away forever.
 And once I come back, any 'Senshi' I find will die!"

 "It's sad that you chose empty threats as the last words you'll ever say, Dark One," Mana noted.
 The energy from the crystals washed over her arms and she grimaced.
 "It's time for you to go.
 Cosmic Seal!"

 "Galactic Seal!"
 Serenity shouted in unison with her daughter.

-The planet's night was briefly bathed by a false daylight, and when the light died out, the two women were still there, looking at a small, black crystal.
+The planet's night was briefly illuminated by a false daylight, and when the light died out, the two women were still there, looking at a small, black crystal.
 They fell to their knees, energy depleted. "we've done it," Mana said.

 "Not yet, Mana."
 Serenity looked at the crystal and then picked it up, taking a moment to stare at the Dark One's eternal prison before crushing it, causing the crystal to split into several pieces.
-She then closed her eyes and the pieces floated away, vanishing in the distance.
+She then closed her eyes and the pieces floated away, vanishing into the distance.
 "That's the end of the Dark One...
 For now."